luismmontilla/awesome-coral-research/README.md

 ## Enzymatic assays
 - [BRENDA](https://www.brenda-enzymes.org/): Enzymatic information system.

+## Funding
+- [Coral Reef
+Funding Landscape](https://coralfunders.com/): A tool exploring international funding allocations for the sustainable management of coral reefs and related mangroves and seagrass ecosystems.
+- [Open Grants](https://www.ogrants.org/): A list of openly-shared grant proposals.
+The authors do this to open up science so that all stages of the process can benefit from better interaction and communication and to provide examples for early career scientists writing grants.

 ## Genomics
 - [*Acropora digitifera* transcriptome data](http://marinegenomics.oist.jp/coral/viewer/info?project_id=3): Whole genome shotgun sequence project of the Okinawan staghorn coral, *Acropora digitifera*.
 - [Kenkel lab coral transcriptomes](https://dornsife.usc.edu/labs/carlslab/data/): Transcriptomics data for several scleractinian species.